Vermont: Basketball

 Currently the highest-ranked teams in basketball representing Vermont are the NCAA's Vermont Catamounts—male and female.

 The Vermont Frost Heaves, the 2007 and 2008 American Basketball Association national champions, were a franchise of the Premier Basketball League, and were based in Barre and Burlington from the fall of 2006 through the winter of 2011.

 Football

 The Vermont Bucks, an indoor football team, were based in Burlington and began play in 2017 as the founding team in the Can-Am Indoor Football League.
 For 2018, the Bucks joined the American Arena League, but folded prior to playing in the new league.
+The University of Vermont abolished its intercollegiate football team, the Vermont Catamounts, in 1974.

 Hockey

 Vermont is home to the University of Vermont Men's and Women's hockey teams.
 Vermont's only professional hockey team was the Vermont Wild who played in the Federal Hockey League during the 2011–12 season, but the team folded before the season ended.

 Soccer

 The Vermont Voltage were a USL Premier Development League soccer club that played in St. Albans.

 Vermont Green FC are a USL League 2 club that will play at University of Vermont's Virtue Field in Burlington.

+In 2024, the University of Vermont Catamounts men's soccer team won the NCAA Division I National Championship, becoming the first UVM team sport to win a national championship as well as the first America East Conference team to win a national championship.
+They defeated Marshall 2–1 in overtime, finishing a Cinderella run in the tournament.

 Annually since 2002, high school statewide all stars compete against New Hampshire in ten sports during "Twin State" playoffs.